juergenweb/FrontendLoginRegister/README.md

 At the moment there is unfortunately only one file for the German texts and not for other languages, but maybe other users send me some translations that I can add in the future.

+## Restrictions

+- Only TfaEmail can be used for the TFA
+- Mails will only be send with WireMail class
+- Remember me function not implemented due to possible security issues

 ## ToDo
 Testing, testing, testing....